 In support of community-based ecotourism, you’ll spend a night or two with a Ladakhi family in a traditional Ladakhi home: a Himalayan Homestay.
 Homestays provide clean and comfortable accommodations that reflect local lifestyle while giving visitors a taste of home life.
 Homestay operators are farmers and herders who are working with the Snow Leopard Conservancy to develop village-managed conservation and ecotourism programs to help protect the snow leopard and its prey species, as well as their natural habitats.
 Communities committed to not harming rare wildlife in exchange for having received training to help set up homestays and seek employment as nature guides, both of which have turned their hospitality and innate knowledge nto income-generating livelihoods.

 Another highlight of the trip is a Buddhist ritual dance festival -- a colorful and lively event.
-Please note that 2022 festival dates are to be determined.
-The itinerary may be adjusted to accommodate the festival.
+The festival falls on Day 3 of the trip.
+You won't want to miss this!

 Space is limited and the trip fills up quickly.
 Please inquire now!